Juventus are considering terminating the contract of Paul Pogba - Paper Talk

-Plus: Chelsea rebuked in Sofyan Amrabat loan bid; Gabriel Martinelli ready to sign new long-term Arsenal deal; Bayern Munich to make Man Utd target Benjamin Pavard available for £27m; Erik Ten Hag wanted Nottm Forest loanee Dean Henderson back at Old Trafford
+Plus: Chelsea rebuked in Sofyan Amrabat loan bid; Gabriel Martinelli ready to sign new long-term Arsenal deal; Bayern Munich to make Man Utd target Benjamin Pavard available for £27m; Erik ten Hag wanted Nottingham Forest loanee Dean Henderson back at Old Trafford

 All the top stories and transfer rumours from Friday's papers...